zhangjianhai/ID-Net/README.md

 # ID-Net for paper
 Learning Discriminative Features via Disentangling Pose Factor for Action-based Individual Recognition

-Currently, due to the under-review, the code is not available, please contact author for code and further information.
+Currently, due to the under-review, the code is not available, please contact author for code and further information at zhangjianhai <at> tju.edu.cn.